I Killed the Count (film)

-I Killed the Count is a 1939 British mystery film directed by Frederic Zelnik and starring Ben Lyon, Syd Walker, Terence de Marney.
-It was shot at Highbury Studios.
+I Killed the Count (also known as Who Is Guilty?) is a 1939 British mystery film directed by Frederic Zelnik and starring Ben Lyon, Syd Walker, Terence de Marney.
+It was written by Lawrence Huntington and shot at Highbury Studios.

 Synopsis

-Cockney comedian Syd Walker plays it more or less straight as Scotland Yard Detective Inspector Davidson, at present trying to determine who murdered the much-hated Count Mattoni (Leslie Perrins).
+Cockney comedian Syd Walker plays it more or less straight as Scotland Yard Detective Inspector Davidson, at present trying to determine who murdered the much-hated Count Mattoni.
 The dilemma isn't that the Detective is suffering from a lack of witnesses.
 In fact, four different people come forth to confess to the killing – each of them with plenty of motive and opportunity.